-This indicator shows the negative impact of ground-level ozone on ecosystems and vegetation in Europe.
-In particular, it shows exposure of areas covered with vegetation (crops and forests) to ground-level ozone.
+This indicator shows the exposure of areas covered with specific vegetation (crops and forests) to ground-level ozone.

 Ground level ozone is one of the most prominent air pollution problems in Europe, mainly due to its effects on human health, crops and natural ecosystems.
 When absorbed by plants, it damages plant cells, impairing their ability to grow and reproduce, and leading to reduced agricultural crop yields, decreased forest growth and reduced biodiversity.